unoplatform/uno.extensions/doc/Overview/Reactive/overview.md

 The view is the UI layer displaying the current state of the model.
-When a user interacts with the view and request changes to the data, and update message is sent back to the model that updates the data, which is then reflected back on the view.
+When a user interacts with the view and request changes to the data, an update message is sent back to the model that updates the data, which is then reflected back on the view.

 ### Update